 But how easy is it to move there?

 You can travel to the UAE on a long term visit visa for up to 90 days, ideal for researching work and accommodation.
 This will incur a fee of around £180 as well as a £160 deposit.

 Once you have secured work, starting a new life in the UAE is a fairly straight forward process.
-You will need both a work permit and residency visa which your employer will apply for.
+You will need both a work permit and residency visa which your employer will apply for – check out our guide to employment in the UAE.
 Residency visas are valid for up to three years, but can be renewed.
 The application fees and medical checks will cost around £1000.